KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 ==========
 Changelog:
+v6.4 \/
+*Allow fuselages to hold life support resources
+*Allow CONFIGs to have techRequired items (can limit available Engine Configs based on R&D nodes researched) *Fix service modules to not start full when TACLS/ECLSS is installed

 v6.3 \/
 *Add Roxette's Spaceplane Plus support
 *Fix HGR so engines are not modified (done via engine config sets instead)